cameroncros/OctoPrint-DiscordRemote/README.md

 DiscordRemote is a plugin allowing Octoprint to send notifications to a Discord channel via a discord bot.
 It also listens on the channel and can accept commands to control the printer.
 This is forked from  https://github.com/bchanudet/OctoPrint-Octorant.

+Note, using this plug-in requires building and setting up your own discord bot.

 [![](https://circleci.com/gh/cameroncros/OctoPrint-DiscordRemote.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/cameroncros/OctoPrint-DiscordRemote)

 License : MIT